fluid-project/jira-to-11ty/src/issues/FLUID-6456.md

   ]
 }
 ---
-@@Tony Atkins \[RtF] found when working on the GPII's Live Solutions Registry that configuration of the form "${{session}.preferences}" was being expanded when occurring as free-form component options.
+Tony Atkins \[RtF] found when working on the GPII's Live Solutions Registry that configuration of the form "${{session}.preferences}" was being expanded when occurring as free-form component options.
 This occurs in the solutions registry in sections such as

 ```java
 "launchHandlers": {